| SOME TIPS FOR PLATFORM

 so people in the back of the room are able to hear every single word of your

-message, but do not raise the pitch of your voice in an attempt to do this.
+message, but do not raise the pitch of your voice in order to do this.

-A high pitched presentation can be quite annoying to those you are trying to
+A high pitched presentation can be annoying to those you are trying to

 reach.
 Remember, you are in competition with the white-noise of the air

-conditioner, with rambunctious children, and with poor hearing aids.
+conditioner, with rambunctious children, and with malfunctioning hearing aids.

 - Avoid shouting, or